medic/cht-docs/content/en/apps/reference/api.md

 | facility_id | String identifier representing the uuid of the user's facility  | true |
 | role | String identifier representing the user role - must be configured as an offline role.
 Accepts valid UTF-8 JSON array for multiple of roles. | true |
 | contact_id | String identifier representing the uuid of the user's associated contact | false |

+When requested as an online user, the number of tasks are never counted and never returned, so `warn_docs` is always equal to `total_docs`.

 ###### Example